 Concerns for CTE

-And Kaine said he doesn’t mind reform, but “if you’re going to do reform, do it carefully and thoughtfully, not chaotically.”
-But the transfer of CTE oversight to DOL, he said “was made unilaterally and in secret,” creating chaos.
+Kaine added that he doesn’t mind reform, but “if you’re going to do reform, do it carefully and thoughtfully, not chaotically.”
+He contended that the transfer of CTE oversight to DOL “was made unilaterally and in secret,” creating chaos.

 “CTE is fundamentally an education program,” Rhine said, recommending that Congress should keep CTE and Perkins oversight with ED to ensure CTE “continues to deliver opportunity for students” and a competitive workforce for the nation.